Water & Mineral Ion Transport in Plants (Cambridge (CIE) A Level Biology) : Revision Note

 • Symplast (also known as symplastic)

-• Most water travels via the apoplast pathway (when transpiration rates are high), which is the series of spaces running through the cellulose cell walls, dead cells, and the hollow tubes of the xylem
+• Most water travels via the apoplast pathway, which involves the series of spaces running through the cellulose cell walls, dead cells, and the hollow tubes of the xylem

-• The movement of water through the apoplast pathway occurs more rapidly than the symplast pathway
+• The movement of water through the apoplast pathway occurs more rapidly than in the symplast pathway

-• When the water reaches the endodermis the presence of a thick, waterproof, waxy band of suberin within the cell wall blocks the apoplast pathway
+• When the water reaches the endodermis of the root, its progress is blocked by a waterproof, waxy band of suberin within the cell walls

-• When the water and dissolved minerals reach the Casparian strip they must take the symplast pathway.
+• When the water and dissolved minerals reach the Casparian strip they move into the symplast pathway.

-• The presence of this strip is not fully understood but it is thought that forcing water into the symplast pathway, and therefore through cell membranes, may help the plant control which mineral ions reach the xylem
+• The presence of this strip is not fully understood, but it is thought that forcing water into the symplast pathway, and therefore across cell membranes, may help the plant control which mineral ions reach the xylem

 Symplast pathway

-• A smaller volume of water travels via the symplast pathway, which involves the cytoplasm and plasmodesmata, and vacuole of the cells
+• A smaller volume of water travels via the symplast pathway, which involves the cytoplasm, plasmodesmata, and vacuoles of the cells

-• The water moves by osmosis into the cell (across the partially permeable cell surface membrane), possibly into the vacuole (through the tonoplast by osmosis) and between cells through the plasmodesmata
+• The water moves by osmosis into the cells and vacuoles, and by diffusion between cells through the plasmodesmata

 • The movement of water in the symplast pathway is slower than the apoplast pathway